sebawita/articles/KinveyChat/chatbot challenges.md

 Chatbots can help reduce the common reception/call center pain points.

 How many customers abandon their call with Customer Service, because they had enough of listening to the same annoying melody on a loop, whilst waiting to speak to an agent?
 Chatbots never get tired, so you could provide a basic/medium level of service 24/7 and without any delay.
-As a result you will get a lower drop out rate.
+As a result, you will get a lower drop out rate.

 Chatbots <!--never get bored and they--> are great at handling repetitive tasks.
 While the chatbots take care of the most common scenarios, your agents can use their skills for more challenging requests.
 By relieving you agents of some of the workload, it shortens the queue for customers that want to talk to a person.